 The sinus tarsi and distal calcaneus are palpable proximally.
-The base of 4th and 5th metatarsal are palpable distally.
+The base of the 4th and 5th metatarsals are palpable distally.
 The cuboid lies between those two areas.

-The extensor digitorum brevis (EDB) muscle belly is then reflected dorsomedially.
+The peroneal muscles can be retracted towards the plantar aspect.
 The peroneal longus muscle belly crosses from superior laterally and goes under the cuboid in the peroneal groove on its course to the plantar base of the first metatarsal.
 The peroneus brevis inserts onto the base of the fifth metatarsal.